-Under the program, as modified by the Flexibility Act and SBA and Treasury rulemakings, the repayment of our loans, including interest, may be forgiven based on eligible payroll, payroll-related, and other allowable costs incurred in a twenty-four-week period following the funding of the loans.
+Under the program, as modified by the Flexibility Act and SBA and Treasury rulemakings, the repayment of our loans, including interest, would be forgiven based on eligible payroll, payroll-related, and other allowable costs incurred in a twenty-four-week period following the funding of the loans.
 To have the full amount of the loans forgiven, the following requirements must be met within that period, and be sufficiently documented in the application for forgiveness:

-- (1) Spend not less than 60% of loan proceeds on eligible payroll costs. - (2) Spend the remaining loan proceeds on: - a. additional eligible payroll costs above 60%; - b. payments of interest on mortgage obligations incurred before February 15, 2020; - c. rent payments on leases dated before February 15, 2020; and/or - d. utility payments under service agreements dated before February 15, 2020. - (3) Maintain employee compensation levels (subject to specific program requirements).
+- (1) Spend not less than 60% of loan proceeds on eligible payroll costs. - (2) Spend the remaining loan proceeds on: - additional eligible payroll costs above 60%; - b. payments of interest on mortgage obligations incurred before February 15, 2020; - c. rent payments on leases dated before February 15, 2020; and/or - d. utility payments under service agreements dated before February 15, 2020. - (3) Maintain employee compensation levels (subject to specific program requirements).

 For any portion of the loans that is not forgiven, the program provides for an initial deferral of payments based upon the timing of a borrower's application for forgiveness and SBA's action on the application up to a maximum of ten months after the use and forgiveness covered period ends (July 30, 2021).
-Any remaining amount owing on the loans has a two-year maturity (April 16, 2022), unless renegotiated with the lender for up to a five-year term, with an interest rate of one percent per annum.
-We anticipate the loans will meet the requirements for forgiveness under this program.
 In December 2020, we applied for loan forgiveness with the BOKF.
-The BOKF, after reviewing the loan forgiveness applications, submitted them to the SBA for approval in March 2021.
-We have not yet received loan forgiveness approval and therefore continue to treat the PPP loans as debt.
+The BOKF, after reviewing the loan forgiveness applications, submitted them to the SBA for approval.
+The Company received notifications in Q2 that the principal amount of \$893 thousand and accrued interest of approximately \$10 thousand were forgiven under the terms of the PPP.
+This was treated as a forgiveness of debt on the Consolidated Statements of Operations for the three-months ended June 30, 2021 and a \$903 thousand gain on debt forgiveness was recognized in other income.